TheArqsz/crt.sh/README.md

-### Updated Docs after my changes ([@TheArqsz](https://github.com/TheArqsz))
+### Updated Docs after new changes ([@TheArqsz](https://github.com/TheArqsz))

-I changed the logic of the script a little bit so I can use it more freely in the automated environment.
+I changed the logic of the script a little bit so I can use it more freely in the automated environment and it aligns more with popular security tools.

-Current usage:
+Updated usage:

 ```bash
 A script to query the crt.sh certificate transparency log.